kimikimizz/COMP-322/README.md

 Assignment 2: Rebuilding A1 using OOP, custom Linked List, and pointers.

-Assignment 3: Building BlackJack game using OOP (in progress)
+Assignment 3: Building a terminal BlackJack game using OOP

 ## About Plagirism
 All codes have been uploaded after the due date of the assignments, and reflect my personal effort. <br />
+For fellow students...
 Don't copy!!!
 You never know, maybe I didn't even receive a passing grade. <br />
 For COMP 322, no starter code was provided for any of the assignments, except for the main() method.
 All lines are 100% my own work. <br />
 Although assignments change each semester, please do let me know if any of these are reused after Winter 2022.